JustSift/alexa-skills/README.md

 without notice.
 Fortunately the internal endpoint being used is a mature one and shouldn't™ change much

-There is a Sift API in the works -- currently in Alpha.
-Feel free to reach out to the Sift team with any inquires regarding SiftAPI.
+There is a external Sift API in the works -- currently in Alpha.
+Please reach out to api@justsift.com with any inquires regarding SiftAPI.

 ## Intents